cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 ### Clone Homework Repo via GitHub Classroom.

 Your first step for this project is to configure your repository that you will be working in for this assignment.
 You should create a repository via Github classroom at this link: <https://classroom.github.com/a/N2lGzl0s>.
-After accepting the homework, GitHub classroom should create a repo named `crafting-software-hw-<your-github-id>`.
+After accepting the homework, GitHub classroom will create a repo named `crafting-software-hw-<your-github-id>`.
 We will use this repo for future assignments, too.

 You will be committing your solutions to the `hw2` folder in this repo for all this homework.